Enabling Population-Level Parallelism in Tree-Based Genetic Programming for GPU Acceleration: Conclusion

 ~ In this paper, we presented EvoGP, a fully GPU-accelerated framework for Tree-based Genetic Programming (TGP) that effectively addresses three fundamental challenges: the structural heterogeneity of individuals, the complexity of combining multiple levels of parallelism, and the tension between high-performance execution and Python-based flexibility.
 EvoGP introduces a tensorized representation that transforms structurally diverse trees into fixed-shape, memory-aligned arrays, thereby enabling efficient and consistent memory access for population-level GPU execution.

 To further enhance evaluation efficiency, we proposed an adaptive parallelism strategy that dynamically fuses intra- and inter-individual parallelism based on dataset size.
-EvoGP seamlessly integrates with Python environments via custom CUDA operators within the PyTorch runtime, thereby allowing effortless deployment in popular platforms such as Gym and MuJoCo. \edit{ Experimental results show that EvoGP attains a peak throughput exceeding $10^{11}$~GPops/s, with speedups of up to $528\times$ over GPU-based TGP implementations and $18\times$ over the fastest CPU-based libraries, while preserving solution quality and improving scalability for large populations. }
+EvoGP seamlessly integrates with Python environments via custom CUDA operators within the PyTorch runtime, thereby allowing effortless deployment in popular platforms such as Gym and MuJoCo. \edit{ Experimental results demonstrate that EvoGP attains a peak throughput exceeding $10^{11}$~GPops/s, which corresponds to speedups of up to $304\times$ over GPU-based TGP implementations and $18\times$ over the fastest CPU-based libraries.
+Furthermore, EvoGP preserves solution quality and improves scalability for large populations. }

 Looking forward, we aim to extend EvoGP to support more complex and diverse applications.
 Its computational efficiency and scalable parallelism provide a foundation for utilizing larger and more diverse populations, which can enhance performance in demanding scenarios such as robotic control and autonomous decision-making.
 While the current implementation supports multi-output tasks, future research will explore more advanced strategies to further enhance expressiveness and generalizability.
 We envision EvoGP as a robust and extensible framework that empowers researchers to advance the frontiers of interpretable and evolutionary AI.